-- will need to be verified another way or risk application cancellation. - d.
+- a.
+Eligibility must be documented at the time of the reservation request form (RRF) is submitted. - b.
+Customers relying solely on CARE/FERA enrollment to demonstrate eligibility for the Equity budget must have been income verified through CARE/FERA. - c.
+If a customer is found to be ineligible or is disenrolled in CARE/FERA at any time prior to receiving the incentive payment, their low-income eligibility status will need to be verified another way or risk application cancellation. - d.
 The Commission notes that CARE, FERA, and ESA are programs primarily available to IOU customers.
 SGIP PAs shall maintain a list of SGIP-approved programs for categorical eligibility, similar to the list of SGIP-approved TOU rates, and update this list over time through a Tier 2 Advice Letter.
-SGIP PAs shall add to this list any programs offered by POUs and other electric LSEs that have similar eligibility criteria, income thresholds and verification methods as CARE, FERA, and ESA.
-This ensures that those customers benefit equally from the simpler eligibility pathway now open to IOU customers. - e.
-SGIP PAs must require applicants to attest to eligibility through the expanded programs.
+SGIP PAs shall add to this list any programs offered by POUs and other electric LSEs that have similar eligibility criteria, income thresholds and verification methods as CARE, FERA, ESA, SGIP, DAC-SASH, and SOMAH.
+This ensures that those customers benefit equally from the simpler eligibility pathway now open to IOU customers.

 Expanding the categorical eligibility is anticipated to reduce duplicative paperwork for customers, who can then simply share a letter of eligibility from a similarly targeted low-income program with the PA or contractor.
 Other subsidy programs already allow for categorical eligibility.
-For example, under CARE/FERA, if a customer is participating in one of the designated public/IOU assistance programs, 111 they can use that participation as proof of eligibility for CARE/FERA as well.
-And within SGIP itself, if a customer has demonstrated eligibility for DAC-SASH and SOMAH, they do not need to submit additional income verification.
+For example, under CARE/FERA, if a customer is participating in one of the designated public/IOU assistance programs, 112 they can use that participation as proof of eligibility for

-111 Bureau of Indian Affairs General Assistance, CalFresh (Food Stamps)/ Supplemental Nutrition Assistance Program (SNAP), CalWORKs (Temporary Assistance for Needy Families; TANF) or Tribal TANF, Head Start Income Eligible (Tribal Only), Low-Income Home Energy Assistance Program (LIHEAP), Medicaid/Medi-Cal, Healthy Families A & B, National School Lunch Program (NSLP), Supplemental Security Income (SSI), Women, and Infants and Children (WIC).
+112 Bureau of Indian Affairs General Assistance, CalFresh (Food Stamps)/ Supplemental Nutrition Assistance Program (SNAP), CalWORKs (Temporary Assistance for Needy Families; TANF) or Tribal TANF, Head Start Income Eligible (Tribal Only), Low-Income Home Energy Assistance Program (LIHEAP), Medicaid/Medi-Cal, Healthy Families A & B, National School Lunch Program (NSLP), Supplemental Security Income (SSI), Women, and Infants and Children (WIC).